alexbelij/rideos-sdk-ios/example_apps/rider/README.md

 ## Install CocoaPods

-We use a `Gemfile` to specify the latest version of CocoaPods that was tested with the project.
+We use a `Gemfile` to specify the latest version of CocoaPods that was tested with the project: 1.7.5.
 To install CocoaPods using the `Gemfile`, run the following from within the `example_apps/rider/ExampleRiderApp` directory:

 ```
 gem install bundler